crowbar/barclamp-crowbar/doc/devguide/api/node_role.md

 4. discovery data (node.wall) is stored on the node instead of node role because it reflects node information aggregated from all the jigs.
 This information is available using the node.attrib_[name] and Attrib model.
 Please see the node API docs for more about this type of data

+#### No Natural Key

+NodeRole does not have a natural key, so you must reference them them by ID or under the relenvant Nodes, Roles, or Snapshots.

 #### Node Attribute Set

 > Note: You _must_ create the Attrib with the correct maps to use this method!